Flyduino KISS FC Manual

 the throttle value from which the PID controller starts to operate

 ESC throttle value for switching the direction of rotation in 3D-mode

 Select ESC Signal protocol: Oneshot42, Oneshot125, PWM, (Dshot150, Dshot300, Dshot600 if ESCs supported this)

-is here a check mark, the 3D mode is activated, for which of course you still need special 3D ESCs
+If checked, the 3D mode is activated, for which of course you still need to activate 3D Mode for all ESCs.

 Always perform this process without the propellers!